Art: Sculpture / Installation / Performance

 Featuring the Kingston Stilters: Meredith Dault, Tracey Guptill, Marney McDiarmid, Corcoran Peppley, Sarah Wiseman, with Greg Tilson

-Poem Audio Recording and Final Audio Mix: Matt Rogalsky
+Poem Audio Recording and Final Audio Mixdown: Matt Rogalsky

 Production Assistant: Tricia Knowles